 When you’re stressed, busy, or just need a little pick-me-up, a bit of pampering can help you relax and feel revitalised.
-However, with so many options for an express 30-minute or full-day service, an organic spa or one with a stunning harbour view, how do you know where to go?
+However, with so many options for an express 30-minute or full-day service, an organic spa or one with a stunning harbour view, how do decide where to go?
 We’ve got you sorted.
 From budget-friendly options to splurge-worthy experiences, look no further than our ultimate guide to the best spas in Hong Kong…

-Read more: Our Guide To The Best Facials In Hong Kong
+The Best Spas In Hong Kong

 Hong Kong Island: